 Getting my typical "Russian onion tower pick" didn't turn out perfect because of the scaffolding, but it was still an amazing sight to see!

 3. See world-class art and a lavish former royal palace at the Hermitage Museum + Winter Palace

-Follow in the footsteps of the film Russian Ark (2002), which was shot here at the Hermitage Museum in just one single take, and be amazed at the wealth of art treasures you will find here!
+Follow in the footsteps of the film Russian Ark (2002), which was shot here in just one single take and be amazed at the wealth of art treasures you will find here!

-In terms of gallery space (not even actual space), the State Hermitage Museum in St Petersburg is the second largest art museum in the world after the Louvre in Paris.
+Formerly the Winter Palace of the Russian royal family, the State Hermitage Museum in St Petersburg is now a museum.
+More specifically, it is the second largest art museum in the world after the Louvre in Paris.

 Thus, you might get a little overwhelmed initially.
 A tour with a guide is a good idea to get a first overview of this huge museum (and to skip the line)!